 A Letter from the Secretaries General

-Another unique feature of MUNDP is “Organization Internationale de la Francophonie” (OIF).
-As the first bilingual MUN conference in Turkey and one of the few in the world, we are proud to host this French speaking committee that focuses on strengthening the bonds between Francophone countries.
-This year, OIF will be undergoing some major changes in structure, as it will consist of 15 double-delegations in order to ensure enhanced cooperation and collaboration among delegates in terms of both language and context.
+Another unique feature of MUNDP is “l’Organisation Internationale de la Francophonie” (OIF).
+As the first bilingual MUN conference in Turkey and one of the few in the world, we are proud to host this French-speaking committee.
+This year, l’OIF will consist of 15 delegations in order to ensure enhanced cooperation and collaboration among delegates in terms of both language and context.